Did you know Muskegon, Michigan is the birthplace of the snowboard?

-On Christmas Day 1965, Sherm Poppen took his daughters to the snow covered dunes of Lake Michigan for a day of winter fun.
-They first tried sledding down the dune, but the sled blades dug in and stopped in the beach sand.
-Inspiration struck!
-The determined Dad took two older snow skis, bolted them together and created a stand-up style board that could "surf" the girls down the snow covered dunes.
-The Snurfer was born - and would become the first mass produced snowboard.
+On Christmas Day in 1965, Muskegon resident Sherm Poppen took his daughters to the snow-covered dunes of Lake Michigan for a day of winter fun.
+They first tried sledding down the dune, but the sled blades dug into the sand and stuck.
+The determined Dad took two older snow skis, bolted them together and created a stand-up style board.
+The girls could stand on this invention and "surf" down the snowy dunes.
+The "Snurfer" (snow surfer) was born - and would become the first mass produced snowboard!

-In 1968 Muskegon Community College hosted the very first “World” Snow Surfing Competition.
-Winter sport enthusiasts came from across the country to compete at the Blockhouse Hill.
+Muskegon Community College hosted the very first “World” Snow Surfing Competition a few years later in 1968.
+Winter sport enthusiasts came from across the country to compete on the hill located at the Blockhouse.
 Over 300 competitors and spectators cheered on as Sally Waite and Ted Slater were named the world’s first Snowboarding champions.

-The name was changed to “National” Snurfing Contest in 1975.
+The competition changed it's name to “National Snurfing Contest" in 1975.
 The last championship event was held on January 26, 1985 at the Pando Ski Area in Rockford, MI.
-In 1998, Snowboarding became an official sport at the Winter Olympic Games in Nagano, Japan
+In 1998, Snowboarding became an official sport at the Winter Olympic Games in Nagano, Japan.

 Snowboarding and Sledding Hills:

-Grab your board and Visit Muskegon for ample snow covered sand dunes rising along 26 miles of Lake Michigan Shoreline.
-Cruise the trails at PJ Hoffmaster State Park, Beachwood Park, or any snow covered hill…Muskegon County has plenty!
+Grab your board and Visit Muskegon for the snow-covered dunes rising along 26 miles of Lake Michigan Shoreline.
+Cruise the trails at PJ Hoffmaster State Park, Beachwood Park, or any snow hill…Muskegon County has plenty!